 - Visit a troop meeting for at least three different troops during the winter and spring.

 - You might even ask a troop if they would be interested in helping your Webelos earn one or more of their activity badges.

 Seven Steps to Success with Second Year Webelos (5th Grade; starting in June, ending in February)

-Finish all Arrow of Light requirements by early January (before Christmas would be better).
-This is just about the only Cub Scout badge a boy can wear on his Boy Scout uniform (he can also wear the square knot for any God & Country or Heroism award earned in Cub Scouts).
+- Finish all Arrow of Light requirements by early January (before Christmas would be better).
+This is just about the only Cub Scout badge that Scouts can wear on the Scout uniform (they can also wear the square knot for any religious award or heroism award earned in Cub Scouts).

-Tell your Webelos and parents what troop you are joining, and that you are signing up as a leader of that troop.
+- Tell your Webelos and parents what troop you are joining, and that you are signing up as a leader of that troop.
 (If you have involved your parents, some of them may become leaders too, and you shouldn't be suffering from the dreaded Cub leader "burn-out".
-Remember, Boy Scouting is where the fun really begins for parents as well as boys.)
+Remember, troop-level Scouting is where the fun really begins for parents as well as Scouts.)

-Have a fun time the last year-and-a-half of Cub Scouts, and look forward to the excitement of joining Boy Scouts.
+Have a fun time the last year-and-a-half of Cub Scouts, and look forward to the excitement of joining a Scout troop.